Bogdanp/koyo/koyo-lib/blueprints/standard/README.md

 ### Development environment

 Copy `.env.default` to `.env`. [chief] will automatically load the variables defined in this file into the environment of the subprocesses defined in the `Procfile` whenever it is run.

-The app expects to be run behind an SSL terminated connection (for example, behind an nginx instance using a self-signed cert), even for local development .
-You can disable this requirement by setting `current-continuation-key-cookie-secure?` parameter to `#f` before the application is started.
+The app expects to be run behind an SSL terminated connection (for example, behind an nginx instance using a self-signed cert), even for local development.
+You can disable this requirement by setting the `APP_NAME_HERE_DEBUG` environment variable to `x`.

 ## Running the app locally

     raco chief start

+## Running the console

+    racket app-name-here/dynamic.rkt console

 [Postgres]: https://www.postgresql.org/